 Orthodontic treatment always requires the retention of an established aligned dentition with fixed or removable dental retainers that need to be worn for many years.
 This creates various challenges, such as interference with oral hygiene and speech, as well as simply being uncomfortable and inconvenient.
 Certain dental conditions that are characterized by small teeth and interdental spacing can be treated by placement of porcelain veneers alone.
 The advantage of this option is long-term aesthetics and and the maintenance of the glossy surfaces of the porcelain as opposed to dental composites, which dull over time.
 In addition, fixed or removable retainers are unnecessary.

 Hence, once the laminates are bonded to the teeth, the recipient can relax and enjoy his or her new smile without having to be constantly bothered by maintenance issues and the deterioration of composite restorations.

 While laminate veneers are frequently requested for smile-enhancement procedures, especially for small teeth and the closure of diastemas, a cosmetic dentist needs to thoroughly understand natural tooth anatomy, oral function, and engineering principles that will lead to long-lasting and natural-looking dental restorations.
 The treatment logistics should include a systematic step-by-step approach which allows the new smile design to be tested and approved by the patient.
+The most important step when custom designing a smile is the placement of temporary dental veneers..
 Experience and a good understanding of the principles of dental adhesive technology are indispensable for the delivery of porcelain restorations that remain in place many years to come.

 Sękowska A et al. The size of anterior teeth in patients with gaps in the upper dental arch.
 Folia Morphol (Warsz).
 2015;74(4):493-6